35 Idioms About Secrets

 • They made the deal under the table.

-Other ways to say: Secret deal, unofficial
+Other ways to say: Secret deal, unofficial, off the books

 16. Fly under the radar

-Example Sentence:
+Example Sentences:

 • He flew under the radar all year.